• Contact Us* Required Fields

 Under the circumstances, you might think things look grim in terms of recovering compensation after sustaining spinal cord injuries that are not as visible to others.
 The good news is that there are strategies for overcoming challenges, and you can count on a Conyers, GA car accident lawyer to assist throughout the process.
 It is also helpful to review some basic information about proving back injuries in auto crash claims.

-Statistics Reveal The Severity Of Spinal Cord Injuries
+Statistics Reveal the Severity of Spinal Cord Injuries

-According to the National Spinal Cord Injury Statistical Center (NSCISC), there are currently anywhere between 252,000 and 373,000 people currently living with spinal cord injuries in the US.
+According to the National Spinal Cord Injury Statistical Center (NSCISC), there are currently anywhere between 252,000 and 373,000 people living with spinal cord injuries in the US.
 Another 17,900 new cases are added every year through various types of accidents.
 In addition:

 • Motor vehicle accidents are the leading cause of back injuries, with falls coming in second.
 Sports-related spinal cord trauma is also common.